 Draw a schematic for a 5-stage ring oscillator, as shown below.
 Label the pin numbers of each inverter input and output using a 74HC04 chip.
 Build your circuit on a breadboard.
+Be sure to ground any unused inputs.
 Think about the circuit and predict what it should do.
+Why must it have an odd number of stages?
 Then capture the output on the oscilloscope and compare with your expectations.
 Measure the period and frequency of the output.
 From this measurement, calculate the average propagation delay of an individual inverter.
+Touch the wires and observe the frequency change.
+Why does the frequency change?
 Also measure the power consumption of the circuit.
 Why is it higher than the quiescent power consumption from Part 4?